Ziyang-Huang/.Net-Project-Modification-History/README.md

 ## Features
 - Accurate per‑directory stats using `git -C <dir> log -- .` (scoped to that folder).
-- Ignore filters: exclude directories by glob‑like patterns relative to the repo root.
+- Ignore filters: exclude directories using simple substring / glob‑like patterns (see Ignore patterns section).
 - Verbosity controls: default info logs; `--verbose` for extra details; `--quiet` to suppress info.
-- Deterministic CSV ordering (directories are sorted).
 - No external Python dependencies (stdlib only).

 ## Requirements